cbeauhilton/beauhilton.com/posts/employee-wifi.md

 `iwd` + `systemd-networkd` + `systemd-resolved`.

-Disable and delete `NetworkManager` and other such nonsense.
+Disable and delete `NetworkManager` and other such nonsense, if you are unwise like me and installed conflicting and useless things.

 If you'd like a GUI, [iwgtk](https://github.com/J-Lentz/iwgtk) is nice, but the CLI shipped with `iwd` (`iwctl`)